peterdjlee/blackjack/README.md

 5. A player automatically loses when their cards' values goes over 21.
 Note: Both players can choose stand unlimited amount of times in this game.

+## Design Choices
+Code was refactored into different functions and files to minimize redundancy and maximize readability.

+4 files are required to run this game: deck_of_cards.py, blackjack.py, util.py, and main.py.
+- deck_of_cards.py
+  - Contains the class DeckOfCards.
+Contains methods to intuitively manipualate a deck using functions such as shuffle() and draw().
+- blackjack.py
+  - Contains the class Blackjack.
+Contains methods that pertain to the game itself such as play_cpu_turn(), play_player_turn(), and play().
+- util.py
+  - Contains all functions that are not class-specific such as clear() to clear the terminal screen.
+- main.py
+  - Main file that needs to be ran in order for the game to start.

 ## Built With

 * [Python](https://www.python.org/) - The main programming language